University-Wide Standards for Graduate Teaching Assistants at Florida State University

 Graduate Assistantship Job Code

 To monitor compliance with university policies and Fair Labor Standards Act (FLSA) requirements, it is imperative that the proper appointment classifications be used for graduate TAs.
-It is the responsibility of departments that employ graduate teaching assistants to establish the appropriate job code according to teaching responsibility.
+It is the responsibility of departments/units that employ graduate teaching assistants to establish the appropriate job code according to teaching responsibility.
 The Graduate School and the Human Resources Office will verify the requirements for each classification and are the offices to contact if there are any questions.
 Job codes to be used for graduate students can be accessed at https://hr.fsu.edu/sites/g/files/upcbnu2186/files/PDF/OPSJobCodes.pdf.

 Note: The university's Conflict of Interest policy applies to all teaching assistants.